This page explains how to use llmedge's Kotlin API. The library offers two layers of abstraction:

 • SmolLM.close() — releases native resources

-Low-Level Speech API: - Whisper.load(modelPath: String, useGpu: Boolean, flashAttn: Boolean = true, gpuDevice: Int = 0) — loads a Whisper model - Whisper.loadFromHuggingFace(...) — downloads and loads Whisper from HuggingFace - Whisper.transcribe(samples: FloatArray, params: TranscribeParams) — transcribes audio - Whisper.detectLanguage(samples: FloatArray) — detects spoken language - Whisper.close() — releases native resources - BarkTTS.load(modelPath: String, ...) — loads a Bark TTS model - BarkTTS.loadFromHuggingFace(...) — downloads and loads Bark from HuggingFace - BarkTTS.generate(text: String, params: GenerateParams) — generates audio from text - BarkTTS.saveAsWav(audio: AudioResult, filePath: String) — saves audio to WAV file - BarkTTS.close() — releases native resources
+Low-Level Speech API: - Whisper.load(modelPath: String, useGpu: Boolean, flashAttn: Boolean = true, gpuDevice: Int = 0) — loads a Whisper model; on Android, useGpu = true allows OpenCL first, then Vulkan, then CPU fallback - Whisper.loadFromHuggingFace(...) — downloads and loads Whisper from HuggingFace - Whisper.transcribe(samples: FloatArray, params: TranscribeParams) — transcribes audio - Whisper.detectLanguage(samples: FloatArray) — detects spoken language - Whisper.close() — releases native resources - BarkTTS.load(modelPath: String, ...) — loads a Bark TTS model - BarkTTS.loadFromHuggingFace(...) — downloads and loads Bark from HuggingFace - BarkTTS.generate(text: String, params: GenerateParams) — generates audio from text - BarkTTS.saveAsWav(audio: AudioResult, filePath: String) — saves audio to WAV file - BarkTTS.close() — releases native resources

 Vision & OCR: - OcrEngine.extractText(image: ImageSource, params: OcrParams): OcrResult — extracts text from image - ImageUnderstanding.process(image: ImageSource, mode: VisionMode, prompt: String?) — processes image with vision/OCR